 This colour really accentuates the natural hue of the poplar.
 The slats look so good against it.
 You might even say they POP(lar… haha- get it?)

 Step 5.
-Time to Build our Vertical Slat Wall
+How to Attach Slat to the Wall

 It’s time to put those slats up!
 Put on some fun jams, grab your scrap wood spacer and your Brad nailer, and let’s get to it.
 Can you tell I’m really pumped for this part?